 Liquidity and cash flow risk is the risk that cash may not be available at a reasonable cost to pay obligations as they fall due.
-The Association maintains holdings in short term deposits to ensure there are sufficient funds available to cover anticipated liabilities and unexpected levels of demand.
-As at 31 December 2017 the Association's short term deposits (including cash and UCITs) amounted to US\$ 56.1 million (2016: US\$43.9 million).
+TTI maintains holdings in short term deposits to ensure there are sufficient funds available to cover anticipated liabilities and unexpected levels of demand.
+As at 31 December 2018 TTI's short term deposits (including cash and UCITS) amounted to US\$ 45.4 million (2017: US\$56.1 million).

-The tables below provide a maturity analysis of the Association's financial assets:
+The tables below provide a maturity analysis of TTI's financial assets: